-Acceptance of and support for the LGBTQ (lesbian, gay, bisexual, transgender, and questioning) community is improving.
-However, LGBTQ youth are still at higher risk for anxiety, depression, and suicide than their non-LGBTQ peers.
+Acceptance of and support for the LGBTQIA+ (lesbian, gay, bisexual, transgender, and questioning) community is improving.
+However, LGBTQIA+ youth are still at higher risk for anxiety, depression, and suicide than their non-LGBTQIA+ peers.

-The LGBTQ mental health disparity can be explained by anti-LGBTQ prejudices and stigmas that can lead to social or familial rejection, harassment, bullying, and even violence.
+The LGBTQIA+ mental health disparity can be explained by anti-LGBTQIA+ prejudices and stigmas that can lead to social or familial rejection, harassment, bullying, and even violence.
 These experiences, in turn, can result in poor mental health.

-Here’s what you should know about LGBTQ youth mental health.
+Here’s what you should know about LGBTQIA+ youth mental health.

 Never Miss a Beat!